Jaabaali/docs/index.md

 - 🧵 [Use on Discord](discord-docs/discord.md): Create games directly in Discord using simple slash commands.
 - 🌐 [Use on Web](web.md): Drag, drop, and prompt your way to full games in our online editor.
-- 💻 Use the Desktop App *(coming soon!)*: For full control and advanced editing on Mac & Windows.
+- 💻 [Use on Desktop](editor.md)Use the Desktop App: For full control and advanced editing on Mac & Windows.

 ---